elijahcruz12/ecdeploy/README.md

 If you add `--gitignore` it will add the deploy.json file to your .gitignore file.

+If you add `--format=` you can then choose between a json or a yaml file.

 ### Deploy

 You can use the deploy command to deploy your project to your servers.